yoctoproject/poky/documentation/toaster-manual/reference.rst

 `REST <https://en.wikipedia.org/wiki/Representational_state_transfer>`__
 API, store the information about the layers in the Toaster database, and then show the information to users.
-Users are then able to view that information and build layers from Toaster itself without worrying about cloning or editing the BitBake layers configuration file ``bblayers.conf``.
+Users are then able to view that information and build layers from Toaster itself without having to clone or edit the BitBake layers configuration file ``bblayers.conf``.

 Tying a layer source into Toaster is convenient when you have many custom layers that need to be built on a regular basis by a community of